Helen P. Ramsay: Botanical career

 In 1966 she had a Leverhulme postdoctoral fellowship at Bangor University, Wales, working on meiotic cell division in bryophytes in the laboratory of Professor Paul Richards.
 At the time, the department was one of the leaders in bryology research in the UK.
 In 1968 she was appointed as a tutor in botany, University of New South Wales, and was later promoted to senior lecturer.
 She remained there until she retired in 1984.
 However, her active fieldwork of collecting and recording moss continued.
 From 1985 until the early 2000s she substantially extended the collection in the National Herbarium of New South Wales of bryophytes from the Blue Mountains.

 Her research focused on cytology, taxonomy and distribution checklists, particularly of the moss families Bryaceae, Sematophyllaceae and Macromitrium.
 She recorded distributions of the mosses of New South Wales, the Australian Capital Territory and Lord Howe Island as well as carefully cataloguing and storing the herbarium material.

 Ramsay was co-editor of the Australasian Bryological Newsletter from 1979 until 1991.

+The Chatham Islands endemic moss species Macromitrium ramsayae is named after Ramsay.